-You have to add the GST of \$200 in your net tax calculation by including this amount on line 103 of your return or include it in your line 105 calculation if you are filing electronically, for the reporting period during which the change in use occurs.
+You have to add the GST of \$200 in your net tax calculation by including this amount on line 103 of your GST/HST return (or line 105 if you are filing an electronic return) for the reporting period during which the change in use occurs.

 The \$200 can only be included in the net tax calculation for that reporting period.